 The Buddy Picnic is a Con-Ed event which is traditionally held in mid-September.
 Incoming students, including those returning from the Bader International Study Centre, are paired up with upper-year Con-Ed students that have similar interests and teaching goals.
 During this event, partnerships have the opportunity to get to know each other and bond over lunch.
-With the ongoing nature of the Covid-19 pandemic, details regarding the format of the 2021 Buddy Picnic are still unknown.
 When information regarding registration is available, it can be found at https://queenscesa.wixsite.com/buddypicnic and will also be posted here!

 Queen's Conference on Education (QCE)

 Queen’s Conference on Education (QCE) is the largest annual student-run conference at Queen’s and offers future educators an amazing learning experience that will leave them truly inspired.
 QCE provides hundreds of conference delegates with the opportunity to explore a number of themes in the world of education which range from discussing current issues in education to professional development and refining practical and related teaching skills.
 QCE provides delegates with the opportunity to meet and connect with peers who share their passion through a weekend full of learning, growing and enjoying!
 Stay tuned for the theme reveal and ticket sales through the Instagram!